emacs-exordium/exordium/README.md

    "file":      "bar.cpp" }
 ```

-You can generate this compilation database with the command M-x
+You can generate this compilation database with the command <kbd>M-x
-`rtags-create-compilation-database`.
+rtags-create-compilation-database</kbd>.
 But before you do, it needs a little help:
 you need to tell it what `clang++` command to use to compile any file, with all
 the `-I` directives that are necessary for your project.